article illustration Automatic Capacitor IOS build with GitHub actions with certificate

 3. Key file or Key content

-Creating an App Store Connect API Key
+Obtaining an App Store Connect API Key

-1 — Log in to App Store Connect.
+1. Log in to App Store Connect.

-2 — Select Users and Access.
+2. Select Users and Access.

 App Store Connect user access

-3 — Select the API Keys tab.
+3 — Select the Integration tab.

-App Store Connect API Keys
+App Store Connect API Integration

-4 — Click Generate API Key or the Add (+) button.
+1. Click Generate API Key or the Add (+) button.

 App Store Connect API keys create

-5 — Enter a name for the key.
+1. Enter a name for the key.
 The name is for your reference only and is not part of the key itself.

 App Store Connect API keys create name

 6 — Under Access, select the role for the key.
 The roles that apply to keys are the same roles that apply to users on your team.
 See role permissions.
-We recommend to select App management.
+We recommend to select App manager.

-7 — Click Generate.
+1. Click Generate.

 An API key’s access cannot be limited to specific apps.